Program Roles

 FAQs

-In WA, the Rural Program runs twice a year at the end of each university semester.
+In WA and NSW, the Rural Program runs twice a year at the end of each university semester.
 The Winter programs usually run in June/July, and Summer programs usually run in November/December.

-• Rural Program Tutors will attend two tutor training days, in which they will have the opportunity to meet with their group, be walked through a day in the life of a Rural Program Tutor, briefed on TLG policy, and upskilled on tutoring and working with children.
+Rural Program Tutors will attend on training day called Program Launch, in which they will have the opportunity to meet with their group, be walked through a day in the life of a Rural Program Tutor, briefed on TLG policy, and upskilled on tutoring and working with children.
 Tutors will also attend a half-day interactive training session, where they will refine their tutoring skills through practical sessions at a local primary school.

 Rural Program Coordinators will attend a series of three training days, in which they will meet the broader Coordinator group, learn about managing and leading a Tutor group, be briefed on TLG policy, be walked through a day in the life of a Rural Program Coordinator, supported through their various tasks, and upskilled in key capabilities including tutoring support, contingency planning, and budgeting.
 Coordinators will be in close contact with the Coordinator Support Officers throughout the semester, who will be there to assist in the process and answer any questions or concerns.